DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 ### Enemy Placement
 - Enemies need to be placed in a way that forces the player to use their mechanics (movement + gun + powers)
-- Our levels need to focus on verticality
+- Combat needs to be engaging and challenging
+- Intro

 # Designers